Minimising the Risk of Shark Encounters

 If you see a shark

 Stay calm!
-Some previously stated methods of repelling sharks such as blowing bubbles, waving arms about, etc could actually attract a shark resulting in an altering of the shark's initial response and one may unintentionally attract a shark to investigate you.
+Some previously stated methods of repelling sharks such as blowing bubbles, waving arms about, splashing the water, etc, could actually attract a shark possibly resulting in an altering of the shark's initial response and may unintentionally attract a shark to investigate the disturbance.
 Leave the area as quickly and as quietly as possible.
 However, if a close encounter with a shark is imminent try to keep the shark in sight and if it gets too close then any action you take may disrupt its behavour pattern, such as hitting the shark's nose, gouging at its eyes, kicking it, etc which may deter it.

 If someone is bitten by a shark